unoplatform/uno.extensions/doc/Learn/Tutorials/Authentication/HowTo-Cookies.md

 ### 3. Authorize with a token value from a cookie

-- Now, when you attempt to authenticate with a provider, the `Cookies()` extension method will attempt to authorize from a cookie by including any token information in the request.
-If the cookie is not found, it will attempt to authenticate with the provider as normal.
+- With the appropriate handler enabled using the `Cookies()` extension method, attempts to authenticate with a provider will now try to authorize from a cookie.
+Access and refresh token information will be included in subsequent requests.
+If the cookie is not found, it will instead authenticate with the provider as normal.

 - For more information on how to call the authentication service from a view model, see [Get Started with Authentication](xref:Learn.Tutorials.Authentication.HowToAuthentication).